RMandelbaum/RMandelbaum.github.io/_posts/2017-10-09-sinatra_portfolio_project.markdown

 **Models**

 After setting up all my files to configure my environment, gems, and rake, I was ready to create my database tables and models.
-I created three tables for my three class Models of Employer, Employee, and Task, and then used rake to autogenerate migrations for each table in my database.
+I created three tables for my three classes of Employer, Employee, and Task, and then used rake to autogenerate migrations for each table in my database.

  `rake db: create_migrations NAME=create_employers `